-The aforementioned “Information Systems/Technology” area of interest is not entirely separate from the Technology and Information Systems MBA specialization.
+The aforementioned “Information Systems/Technology” area of interest is not entirely separate from the Technology and Information Systems MBA concentration.
 Different universities will name and organize MBA concentrations in their own unique ways, and design their curricula accordingly.
-Companies do need business leaders to help them maximize and streamline their technology to many different ends, including how they use technology to communicate, so be sure to research each MBA specialization in this field thoroughly to assure the elective courses included will best prepare you for the job or leadership position you envision.
+Companies do need business leaders to help them maximize and streamline their technology to many different ends, including how they use technology to communicate, so be sure to research each MBA concentration in this field thoroughly to assure the elective courses included will best prepare you for the job or leadership position you envision.

 - Product Management

 Both new and existing products need good managers to guide workflow and lead teams toward an economical completion of product-related tasks.
 As technology continues to shift and expand at a constant clip, many work processes are affected and good Product Managers know how to keep pace and save money along the way.
 A good Product Manager can coordinate multiple teams (finance, development, marketing) toward delivering a product under budget, and employers know this.
 For this reason, Product Management MBAs are growing in popularity.
-An MBA with this specialization does not limit you to a specific industry, which also makes it attractive.
+An MBA with this concentration does not limit you to a specific industry, which also makes it attractive.

 - Project Management

 Like Product Management, Project Management draws upon solid strategy, organization, and leadership skills.
 A Senior Project Manager can be responsible for overseeing other Project Managers and their resources.
 How many Project Managers are a part of a company can depend on many factors, including the size of a company and whether that company is experiencing an expansion of some kind.
-Like Product Management, this MBA specialization can open career paths across many different industries, which makes it a good choice for those who are more certain about the type of work they want to do than they are about the industry or job market in which they want to perform that work.
+Like Product Management, this MBA concentration can open career paths across many different industries, which makes it a good choice for those who are more certain about the type of work they want to do than they are about the industry or job market in which they want to perform that work.

 With the increased use of data to run businesses – and the increased risk of a security breach that accompanies that use – Cybersecurity needs constant attention.
 Virtually any size company will have an interest in Cybersecurity, but larger corporations and government organizations will be popular employers for Cybersecurity MBA graduates.
-Those with this MBA specialization on their resume hold a certain distinction in the contemporary job market with their combined knowledge of business, data, and security, combined.
+Those with this MBA concentration on their resume hold a certain distinction in the contemporary job market with their combined knowledge of business, data, and security, combined.

 - Healthcare Management